andrewni420/DALex/srbench/README.md

 # Usage

 This benchmark suite relies on using PMLB datasets from [PMLB v1.0: an open source dataset collection for benchmarking machine learning methods](https://arxiv.org/abs/2012.00058) by Romano et al. (2020), which are not distributed with this repository.
 The datasets should be downloaded and unzipped before running experiments.
+In addition, the appropriate [setup steps](https://cavalab.org/srbench/user-guide/#installation) in the SRBench suite should be followed, such as creating a virtual environment.

 To run symbolic regression, do